This is some text inside of a div block.

 Whether you're supporting your child at home or working with an occupational therapist through Coral Care, these activities provide a foundation for building essential skills while keeping things fun, engaging, and age-appropriate.

-Coral Care is a national pediatric developmental therapy platform connecting families to licensed, insurance-covered occupational, speech, and physical therapists who provide care in your home.
+Coral Care is a national pediatric an in-home pediatric therapy provider offering licensed, insurance-covered occupational, speech, and physical therapists who provide care in your home.
 We're making pediatric therapy easier, faster, and more accessible for families and clinicians alike.

 All Coral Care content is reviewed and approved by our clinical professionals so you know you're getting verified advice.